 Research

 The main research interest of our laboratory group is to examine the molecular mechanisms regulating force transmission in smooth muscle that play a role in chronic airways diseases such as asthma and COPD.
-Smooth muscle force generation is dependent on classical intracellular actin-myosin cross-bridging.
-Our lab is interested in how this force is efficiently translated from individual cells throughout the airways by actin-binding proteins tethered to transmembrane proteins such as integrins and cadherins.
+In smooth muscle, force is generated by classical intracellular actin-myosin cross-bridging, and transmitted to a network of tethering via cell-matrix and cell-cell junctional proteins.
+Our lab is interested in how force is efficiently translated from individual cells throughout the airways by actin-binding proteins tethered to transmembrane proteins such as integrins and cadherins.

 Current Projects